 This course has a compulsory field trip component.
 Details and costs will be advised in the course outline and on the course Blackboard site prior to the start of the semester.

-1. Knowledge about habitats in estuaries and the physical processes that contribute to their formation
+1. Understand habitats in estuaries and the physical processes that contribute to their formation

-2. Knowledge about the important ecological processes that operate in estuaries
+2. Understand the important ecological processes that operate in estuaries

-3. Knowledge about the human and natural impacts on estuary ecosystems and how animals and plants respond and adapt to these impacts
+3. Understand human and natural impacts on estuary ecosystems and how animals and plants respond and adapt to these impacts

-4. Capacity to synthesize information about assessments of estuary health and management processes in NSW
+4. Synthesise information about assessments of estuary health and management processes in NSW

 1) Basic physical/chemical nature, origin and formation of estuaries.